 After having been cyberbullied — cyberstalked (here, near end of post) and cyberharassed twice (here and here) — I’ve tended to treat my harshest online critics with more caution than I previously had.
 I now understand that people I’ve never met in the brick-and-mortar world actually have despised me enough to have seriously planned, and in one case actually accomplishing, real harm to me in the brick-and-mortar world.

-That doesn’t mean that I don’t have what are referred to as internet trolls — folk who won’t take any actions that don’t involve typing away at their keyboards.
+That doesn’t mean that I don’t have what is referred to as internet trolls — folk who won’t take any actions that don’t involve typing away at their keyboards.
 The internet troll that currently is fixated on me is Jennifer Usher of the Just Jennifer blog.
 From a subjective point of view, she seems to me to engage more in flame trolling rather than a run-of-the-mill trolling.

 According to knowyourmeme.com, the definition for flame trolling involves: